ceorron/stable-inplace-sorting-algorithms/README.md

 zip_sort is a merge_sort like algorithm.
 It's merge function does everything in-place, unlike merge_sort, while also providing excellent speed (minimal moves).

 As of May 2020 we introduced intro_sort, this is an implementation similar to std::sort.
-However our into_sort algorithm is commonly faster than both std::sort and std::stable_sort in our tests.
+However our intro_sort algorithm is commonly faster than both std::sort and std::stable_sort in our tests.
 See table above.
 (NOTE intro_sort is not a stable sorting algorithm as it builds from quick_sort.)

 # Example use - C++